w3c/scribejs/README.md

 The generated minutes may contain schema.org metadata like URL, dates, participants, scribes, etc., encoded in JSON-LD as part of the page header.
 The metadata also includes the list of resolutions and actions, when applicable.
 Client-side scripts can make use of that data.

+At the moment, a [companion post-processing script](https://iherman.github.io/scribejs-postprocessing/) performs the following post-processing actions:

+* extracts the resolutions into a separate JSON file that can be used to display the resolutions client-side
+* extracts the actions recorded during the call to raise special issues on a group-specific GitHub repository
+* extracts parts of the minutes assigned to specific issues and adds a comment to those with the relevant portion of the minutes for cross-reference

 ## Installation

 Setup the project locally and install Node.js dependencies: